-2nd ed.
-Human Kinetics, 2017.

-- Chryssicas, Mary Kaye.
+- American College of Sports Medicine, ed.
+ACSM's Complete Guide to Fitness & Health.
+Human Kinetics, 2011. - Branner, Toni.
+Care and Feeding of an Athlete: What You Need to Know to Rise to the Top of Your Game.
+Blue Water Press, 2007. - Chryssicas, Mary Kaye.
 Breathe: Yoga for Teens.
 DK Children, 2007. - Covey, Sean.
-The 6 Most Important Decisions You'll Ever Make: A Guide for Teens, updated edition, Touchstone, 2017. - Dunham, Kelli.
-The Boy's Body Book: Everything You Need to Know for Growing Up YOU, 5th ed.
-Applesauce Press, 2019. - Everything You Need to Know for Growing Up YOU, 5th ed.
-Applesauce Press, 2019. - Greene, Larry, and Russ Pate.
-Training Young Distance Runners, 3rd ed.
-Human Kinetics, 2014. - Hutchinson, Alex.
+The 6 Most Important Decisions You'll Ever Make: A Guide for Teens.
+Touchstone, 2006.

+- Dunham, Kelli.
+The Boy's Body Book: Everything You Need to Know for Growing Up YOU, 3rd revised ed.
+Applesauce Press, 2015. - Faigenbaum, Avery, and Wayne Westcott.
+Youth Strength Training: Programs for Health, Fitness, and Sport.
+Human Kinetics, 2009. - Green, Larry, and Russ Pate.
+Training for Young Distance Runners, 3rd ed.
+Human Kinetics, 2014. - Hawkins, Frank C. The Boy's Fitness Guide: Expert Coaching for the Young Man Who Wants to Look and Feel His Best.
+Big Book Press, 2008 - Hutchinson, Alex.
 Which Comes First, Cardio or Weights?
-HarperCollins, 2011. - KidsPeace.
+HarperCollins, 2011. - Jones, William.
+Performance Eating: The High Performance High School Athlete Nutrition Guide. iUniverse Inc., 2006. - KidsPeace.
 I've Got This Friend Who: Advice for Teens and Their Friends on Alcohol, Drugs, Eating Disorders, Risky Behavior, and More.
+Hazelden, 2007.

-Hazelden, 2007. - Kovacs, Mark.
+Kovacs, Mark.
 Dynamic Stretching: The Revolutionary New Warm-Up Method to Improve Power, Performance, and Range of Motion.
-Ulysses Press, 2021.
+Ulysses Press, 2009.